epfl-lara/leon/src/sphinx/genc.rst

 Case Classes
 ^^^^^^^^^^^^

-The support for classes is restricted to non-recursive case classes for which fields are immutable.
-Instances of such data-types live on the stack.
+The support for classes is restricted to non-recursive ones so that instances of such data-types live on the stack.
+The following language features are available:

+  - ``case class`` with mutable ``var`` fields;

+  - generics:

+    + similarly to ``Array[T]`` or tuples, each combination of type parameters is mapped to a specific C structure;

+  - inheritance:

+    + when all leaf classes have no fields, the class hierarchy is mapped to a C enumeration,

+    + otherwise, a tagged-union is used to represent the class hierarchy in C;

+  - external types:

+    + see ``@cCode.typedef`` below.

 Functions
 *********

-Functions and nested functions are supported, with access to the variables in their respective scopes.
-However, higher order functions are as of this moment not supported.
+Functions with access to the variables in their respective scopes.
+However, higher order functions are not supported.
+In some cases, it is possible to inline functions to workaround this limitation.
+The following language features are available:

+  - top level, nested or member functions:

+    + both ``val`` and ``var`` are supported for local variable with the limitations imposed by the :ref:`XLang <xlang>` extensions;

+  - generics:

+    + each combination of type parameters generates a different, specialised C function;

+  - overloading:

+    + the Scala compiler is responsible for identifying the correct function at each call site;

+  - external functions:

+    + see ``@cCode.function`` below;

+  - most methods of ``leon.lang.Option`` working with higher-order functions are supported.

 Since strings of characters are currently not (fully) available, in order to generate an executable program, one has to define a main function without any argument, that can optionally return an